Name That Tune: 1984 version

 Bid-a-Note played the same, except the players no longer chose the clues by number.
 Bonus prizes were awarded to the winners of Tune Topics/Countdown and Bid-a-Note.

 Golden Medley: Each tune was worth at least $250 in prizes, with an unspecified amount in prizes - usually including a vacation - awarded for naming all seven tunes, along with an entry into the monthly tournament.

-$100,000 Tournament: Each tournament episode varied in the number of contestants playing, which depended on how many of them qualified for the tournament.
+$100,000 Tournament: Each episode varied in the number of contestants playing, which depended on how many of them qualified for the tournament.
 If more than two players were competing on any particular episode, a qualifying round was played in lieu of Melody Roulette, and the first two players to identify two tunes advanced to the next round.
 The two players then played Tune Topics and Bid-a-Note for 10 points each and the Golden Medley Showdown for 20.
 For games with two players, they played Melody Roulette and Tune Topics for 10 points each, Bid-a-Note for 20, and the Golden Medley Showdown for 40.
 The player with the most points at the end of the Golden Medley Showdown advanced in the tournament, with a sudden death tune played if necessary.
-The winner of each month's tournament final received $10,000 in cash and $90,000 in prizes, while the runner-up won a vacation package for two.
+The winner of each month's tournament final received $10,000 in cash and a $90,000 prize package, headlined by a sports car; the runner-up won a vacation package for two.

-For several weeks of non-tournament shows in late 1984, a "Home Viewer Sweepstakes" was held.
-The day's winner picked a name out of a drum, then randomly selected one of the above prizes.
-A Golden Medley win by the contestant earned that prize for the home viewer.
+The series actually began with its first tournament, as fourteen former $100,000 winners from the previous series were invited back for another shot at $100,000.
+There was one difference; the Golden Medley was played as normal for the first round of the tournament and the only way to advance was for a contestant to win it.

+A home viewer sweepstakes was held in late 1984 in some non-tournament episodes.
+The day's champion would draw a postcard from inside a giant drum to determine whom he/she would be playing for.
+Then, just before the Golden Medley began, the champion would draw a disk from inside a bin with the show's logo on it; one of the tournament prizes would be displayed on the disk and if the champion won, then the home viewer would win that prize.